Raktepan/ebook-gen/README.md

 A minimal eBook generator built with Next.js.
 Users can fill out a form, generate eBook chapters with OpenAI (or mock text if no API key), preview the Markdown, and download the result as `.md` or `.docx`.

+### Prompt V2

+Generation now uses a two-pass flow: first a specific title and table of contents are created, then each chapter is written following that outline with actionable subsections, optional real examples, and a summary checklist.

 ## Getting Started

 ```bash